-- 2. Discuss how comparisons, body weight-related bullying and criticisms develop a negative-body perception. - 3.
-How is this perceived body image influenced by society, for example, how the marriage market and matrimonial ads contribute to this? - 4.
-Since adolescence is also a period of identity formation (which is linked to body image), discuss how we can help each other in developing a positive body image. - 5.
-Can body image affect one's achievements and affect aspirations?
+- 1. What are the additional nutrient needs during adolescence and discuss how we can incorporate this into daily diet? - 2.
+Discuss how comparisons, body weight-related bullying and criticisms develop a negative-body perception. - 3.
+How is this perceived body image influenced by society, for example, how do the marriage market and matrimonial ads contribute to this? - 4.
+Since adolescence is also a period of identity formation (which is linked to body image), discuss how we can help each other in developing a positive body image.

+- 5. Can body image affect one's achievements and affect aspirations?
 We read in the article about how weight concerns may affect body image in adolescents.
 There are other aspects that might also affect one's body image.
 Think of any advertisements that you have seen that may relate to body image (reducing weight or gaining height).
-Discuss such advertisements with your friends and answer the question given below:

-- a) Discuss some of the messages that the advertisements try to convey. - b) Do you agree with the messages?
+Discuss such advertisements with your friends and answer the question given below: - a) Discuss some of the messages that the advertisements try to convey. - b) Do you agree with the messages?
 Why?
 Why not? - c) Who sets the rules for the "perfect body"?
-How are these beneficial to those who set them? - d) Discuss how these messages can affect the confidence of many people. - e) Think of other products which also use stereotypical "body" as their marketing strategies for example breakfast cereals, gym products,
+How are these beneficial to those who set them? - d) Discuss how these messages can affect the confidence of many people. - e) Think of other products which also use stereotypical "body" as their marketing strategies, for example, breakfast cereals, gym products, etc.